budityw23/-medical-product-finder-with-rag/README.md

 1. Open http://localhost:5173
 2. Browse the product catalog (20 products in grid layout)
+3. Use the search bar to find products (e.g., "stent", "knee")
+4. Filter by category using the dropdown
-3. Click any product to view details
+5. Click any product to view details
-4. Navigate using "Back to Catalog" button
+6. Try the "Ask AI" feature at http://localhost:5173/ask

 ### Sample API Calls